 Step 8.
 Now, double-click on the policy name “Password protect the screen saver.”
 Select the Not Configured option.

 Once you execute the above steps, you can change Screen Saver settings on Windows 10, 8, or 7.

 How to Fix Greyed-out Screen Saver Settings via Registry Editor?

 Those who cannot open the gpedit.msc on their PC can modify the Windows Registry to fix greyed-out Screen Saver Settings.

-- In the top results, click on the “Registry Editor” to initiate it.
+Step 2.
+In the top results, click on “Registry Editor” to initiate it.